Tacocat: 2014 NVM Tour

 Tacocat went on a national tour in March 2014 in support of their album NVM, playing many shows in the Pacific Northwest and across the United States, including in Los Angeles, Tucson, New Orleans, Atlanta, Baltimore, Columbus, Las Vegas, New York City, Miami, Boston, and Little Rock.
 They also toured Europe in fall 2014 with visits to many major cities including Barcelona, Berlin, London and Vienna.

 Lost Time

 Tacocat's third album Lost Time came out on Hardly Art Records on April 1, 2016.
 Their premiere, pro-service worker single, "I Hate the Weekend," was announced in January 2016.
 On February 15, 2016, Pitchfork streamed "Talk," the second single from the album, and reported that they will record the theme song to the 2016 Powerpuff Girls reboot.

 Singer Emily Nokes was influenced by the science fiction series The X-Files during the writing of Lost Time.
 The name of the album is a reference to the pilot episode of The X-Files, which touched on the lost time phenomenon.
+The album opens with a track titled "Dana Katherine Scully" celebrating the fictional character played by Gillian Anderson.

 Tacocat were included in the Coachella 2017 line-up.